nafasebra/bloggy/README.md

 ## 🔧 Configuration

 ### Database Setup
-The application uses MongoDB.
+The application uses MongoDB with Mongoose ODM.
 You can either:

 1. **Use MongoDB Atlas** (Recommended for production)
    ```env